-One of the benefits of membership at the Brooklyn Botanic Garden is that we receive their publications every so often.
-A few years ago their Gardening with Children book arrived in our mailbox but most of the activities were appropriate for older children.
-I took a look through it the other day and found something I thought Kiddo would enjoy: a see-through root vegetable garden.
-I am really hoping this is successful because it sounds wonderful.
+One of the benefits of membership at the Brooklyn Botanic Garden is that we receive their quarterly publications.
+A while ago their Gardening with Children book arrived in our mailbox, and one of the activities that caught our eye was a see-through root vegetable garden planter.

 UPDATE: I never took any photos (face palm!), but we did manage to grow a few spindly radishes.
 And I mean very spindly.
 Still, it was fun to be able to watch them grow.
 Here's a photo of them sprouting: